 The study also provided insight into what kind of merchandise is purchased depending on festival genre.
 Rock festival fans are more likely to buy artist branded merch, with only 29% being spent on festival branded goods.
 Meanwhile, EDM and Indie fans are the opposite – opting to spend less on artist branded products and more on festival branded merch.
 Alternative, Country and Reggae bands were the same, with two thirds of them willing to spend on festival products instead of artist goodies.

 So next time you are planning a festival, seize the opportunity to make the most of your merchandise sales by considering how much your audience are willing to spend on goods.
 Think about ordering your merchandise based on your festival’s genre, its audience and its average audience number.
 Consider widening the range of genres available at your festival too, as this will attract a more diverse crowd which may convert into higher merch sales.
 Remember; festival goers aren’t afraid to spend some extra cash on goodies, it’s all a matter of you knowing what they’re willing to buy.

 Any interesting comments?
 Let us know by talking to us on Twitter!

-Why not email the author about featuring on the blog or getting in touch with yada Events app:
+Why not email us about featuring on the blog or getting in touch with YADA Events app:

 Try out the app and see how you can use it for your next event management project.